 What results do your clients see?

-After a few months, clients usually have a clear understanding of the patterns that stand in the way of their ambitions: the key risks that trigger their stress response and lead to bad outcomes.
+• After a few months, clients usually have a clear understanding of the patterns of risk they’ve been avoiding and how they stand in the way of their ambitions.

-After a couple years, clients typically are achieving their bold ambitions, know very well how to handle most challenges, and are having fun optimizing how they lead to best express their true selves.
+• After a couple years, clients typically are achieving their bold ambitions, know very well how to handle most challenges, and are having fun optimizing how they lead to best express their highest intentions.

 How do I choose the right coach for me?

-In terms of budget, ask your company to pay for your coaching!
-Investors see exactly how many companies fail due to subpar leadership, so they’re typically very supportive of coaching at the executive level.
+• In terms of budget, ask your company to pay for your coaching!
+Investors see exactly how many companies fail due to failures of leadership, so they’re typically very supportive of coaching at the executive level.
 Great coaching is expensive but worthwhile, especially for high leverage leadership roles.

 Curious to learn more?
 Let’s get started.